EncycNet/Encyc-Relations/README.md

 G.bind("wiki", wiki)
 G.bind("encycnet", encycnet)
 ```
-3. Traverse the graph by iterating over triples with or without constraints (e.g. all fictional entities):
+3. Traverse the graph by iterating over triples with or without constraints (e.g. all fictional entities, 'None' may indicate a wildcard for any of S, P, O):
 ```python
 for s, p, o in G.triples((None, wiki['Property:P31'], Literal('fiktionale Entität'))):
     print(f"{s} ist fiktiv")